How do I get a bridging loan?

-A mortgage advisor’s job is to find you the most appropriate finance for your needs.
+A bridging advisor’s job is to find you the most appropriate finance for your needs.
 And sometimes steering you away from focussing on the headline interest rates if other conditions, or set-up costs, may mean that this won’t work out to be the cheapest borrowing for you, or the most appropriate for your circumstances.

 And everyone’s circumstances are different (and interest rates change), so the ace advisor who landed them a market-leading rate may not be able to do the same for you.